sthomer/infoviz-climate/Stories.md

 Maybe we do it in a way that is being played directly with some little tutorial or a small box where we put information on how to look exactly at the data and how someone could interpret it.

+## Story 2.1

+We could extend or use this version instead of story 2 but this time, we inclue multiple variables in the map.
+In this case we could choose which variables we want to show on the map.
+Each variable would have its own representation.
+An example would be that the people affected/dead would have a bubble(circle) representation.
+Tempratures are colors based.

+### Variables

+1. people who are affected by extreme tempratures
+2. people who died by extreme tempratures
+3. temprature of the sea level [it can be found here if you searched for Global Mean Sea Surface Temperature ](http://geodata.grid.unep.ch)